nikolamitic95/Marvel-Heroes-Team/README.md

 ## Marvel-Heroes-Team

-Application that will allow users to search and bookmark their favorite Marvel characters.
+Application that will allow users to search and bookmark their favorite Marvel characters. <br />
+Fully responsive.

 ## Stack